Solehah Yaacob: Semantics, pragmatics and rhetoric

 Her 2018 monograph connects the classical field of Arabic rhetoric (balāghah) with modern semantic and pragmatic theory, presenting the two traditions as complementary rather than competing.
 She has also contributed to studies on the linguistic and cultural dimensions of pre-modern Arabic texts.

 Historical linguistics

 Solehah’s work in historical linguistics frames Arabic as a central civilisational language with a long intellectual reach across regions and time periods.
 Her DBP monograph discusses the evolution of Arabic and its interactions with neighbouring linguistic and cultural spheres.
 She has also examined comparative Semitic linguistics, proposing ways in which classical Arabic may serve as a reference point for understanding the broader family of Semitic languages.

 Islamisation of knowledge

 In line with IIUM’s long-standing institutional mission, Solehah has written on the integration of Islamic ethical perspectives into contemporary knowledge production.
 Her work in this area explores how language, meaning and ethical reasoning interact within both Islamic and modern academic frameworks.

-2025 Media discussion

-In November 2025, a brief excerpt from one of Solehah’s lectures, in which she claim the Romans had learned to build ships from Malays, circulated online and became the subject of regional media coverage.
-The episode prompted wider discussion about academic freedom, scholarly communication and the treatment of hypotheses in the public sphere.
-Additional reporting from Utusan Malaysia, Berita Harian, New Straits Times, Malaysiakini, Free Malaysia Today, The Rakyat Post, The Straits Times and the South China Morning Post documented various public responses and institutional clarifications.
-In mid-November 2025, the International Islamic University of Malaysia confirmed it would establish an internal inquiry panel to examine Solehah's claims, pending disciplinary proceedings.